CaptainSapphire/PH-s-Blog/_posts/2025-09-12-Netflix-Project.md

 Although this graph is a little confusing because of how the devices are titled, we watch Netflix on our TV the most (that's the main conclusion meant to be drawn).

 ## Making the Presentation
+Putting the presentation together was relatively simple, it was just done in powerpoint.

 ## The Video + Repo
 From there, I leaned the back of my computer against a wall and proped my phone on top of the laptop monitor.
 I recorded my screen in powerpoint, and edited it all in capcut.
 It's all free, and I would reccomend recording the final results of your projects. <br><br>